rcls/stellatron/solids/stellatron.md

 **NOTE**: It is recommended **not** to scale STL files of objects printed in multiple pieces.
 Run openscad on the .scad file instead, changing parameters to suit.
-The reason for this is that the 'joiner' holes for aligning the pieces when they are glued are sized to a specific size.
+The reason for this is that the 'joiner' holes for aligning the pieces when they are glued are a specific size, and should not be scaled.
 See below for more details.

 **NODE**: Keep your filament dry!
 Many of these pieces have layers with multiple spikes not connected within that layer.
 This is a recipe for stringing